What Are Operating Expenses?

-Operating expenses are day to day expenses a business incurs in order to keep it running, such as staff wages and office supplies.
-It does not include cost of goods sold (materials, direct labor, manufacturing overhead) or capital expenditures (larger expenses such as buildings or machines).
+Operating expenses are expenses a business incurs in order to keep it running, such as staff wages and office supplies.
+Operating expenses do not include cost of goods sold (materials, direct labor, manufacturing overhead) or capital expenditures (larger expenses such as buildings or machines).

 Here’s What We’ll Cover: